the-events-calendar/event-tickets/readme.txt

 = [4.9.2] TBD =

 * Fix - Remove dotted border for the RSVP block when viewed on mobile devices [118952]
+* Fix - Making sure all Blocks Editor code for Meta saving is PHP 5.2 compatible
 * Fix - Event Tickets Plus updates correctly when we are handling an outdated version

 = [4.9.0.2] 2018-11-30 =